 Choose from 7 flavors and whip up homemade pancakes with Bo's Best Pancake Mixes.

 Set up a delicious and healthy “juice bar” with Bela Juice organic grape juice or Nana Mae's organic apple juice.

-Stock a number of flavors of organic Wallaby Organic (below), and let your guests choose.
+Stock a number of flavors of organic Wallaby Organics (below), and let your guests choose.

 Snacks for SantaA slice of Marcel et Henri’s paté, followed by Donsuemor Madeleines will delight the Francophile Santa.